-The 'tyrant' who could be Zimbabwe's next president
+A 'tyrant' who could be Zimbabwe's next president

 "Most of the dead were shot in public executions, often after being forced to dig their own graves in front of their family and fellow villagers," IAGS said in a 2011 report.

+Kate Hoey, a British Labour MP who has campaigned for years to highlight oppression under the Mugabe regime, described Mnangagwa's in a parliamentary debate as "probably the one person in Zimbabwe who inspires even greater terror than Mugabe."

-Mnangagwa's elevation without an election would be viewed with suspicion abroad.
-Boris Johnson, the British Foreign Secretary called for elections to choose a new leader.
+Responding later in the debate, Boris Johnson, the British Foreign Secretary, called for elections to choose a new leader.
 "Nobody wants simply to see the transition from one unelected tyrant to the next," he told the House of Commons this week, hinting at years of allegations that Mugabe only won elections by rigging the votes.

 "We want to see proper free and fair elections next year and that's what we will be working towards."